 - Does it fit your dog’s sleeping/relaxing style?
 My dog Chilly would curl up in a little ball, so small round beds with bolsters were best, while my dog Buck was a sprawler, so a large flat bed was best.

 Fortunately, there are many options out there so you’ll be sure to find a bed that fits you and your dog’s needs.
-Here are 7 of the best dog beds for arthritis.
+Here are 7 of the best orthopedic dog beds.

 The 7 Best Dog Beds for Arthritis

-This orthopedic dog bed from Furhaven has a unique L-shaped bolster around its back to make it easy to get into while still providing support for dogs that like to snuggle and rest their head.
+This orthopedic dog bed from Furhaven has a unique L-shaped bolster around its back to make it easy for your pup to get into while still providing support.
 This CertiPUR-certified bed comes in 5 sizes and 11 fabric patterns and is reasonably priced for pup parents on a budget.
+You can also choose what fill option you want this bed to have—memory foam, orthopedic foam, or cooling gel foam.

-If you have a dog on the larger end of the spectrum, Big Barker has you covered.
+If you have large dogs, Big Barker has you covered.
 Their orthopedic dog beds for dogs over 70 pounds are made in the USA and come with a 10-year “Won’t Flatten” promise.
+These beds also have a microsuede machine-washable cover and are smell-, scratch-, rub-, and dig-resistant.

-In a clinical study done by the University of Pennsylvania, dogs who slept on Big Barker beds showed improvements in joint function, pain severity, joint stiffness, and overall quality of life.
+In a clinical study done by the University of Pennsylvania, dogs who slept on Big Barker orthopedic beds showed improvements in joint function, joint pain severity, stiffness, and overall quality of life.

 Their 7-inch, 3-layer mattresses also meet CertiPUR US standards for content and emissions.